TeamHypersomnia/Introspector-generator/README.md

 What **cannot** be found between the // GEN and // END GEN comments:

-* Members that occupy more than one line, multiple members per line and members separated by a comma per line.
+* Members that occupy more than one line, multiple members per line and members separated by a comma.
 In particular, these:
 ```cpp
 int
 member;